 In accordance with the Higher Education Opportunity Act, a fire log will be kept in the Mississippi College Office of Public Safety.
 The sixty (60) day log period will be available to anyone during normal business hours.
 The log from previous sixty (60) day periods will be available within a two (2) business day time frame.

 Statistics:

-2015 2016 2017
+2013 2014 2015

-Number of Reported Fires in Campus Housing Facilities: 0 0 1
+Number of Reported Fires on Campus: 0 0 0

 Injuries requiring medical care: 0 0 0

 Deaths: 0 0 0

 Value of property damage: 0 0 0

 Summary of Fires